Skip to main content

 • March 16, 2016

-Copaxone (glatiramer) for Multiple Sclerosis "so far doing good.
-Got a diagnosis of MS 2016, Jan.
+Copaxone (glatiramer) for Multiple Sclerosis "So far, doing good.
+Got a diagnosis of MS in January 2016.
 I was numb from the waist down.
-Took for a month for the numbness to recede.
-I am very unbalance.
+Took a month for the numbness to recede.
+I am very unbalanced.
 I am hoping as months pass that will disappear.
-My energy has not return for me yet.
+My energy has not returned for me yet.
 Maybe it will.
 I am praying so.
-No reactions except itching on the back of my arms. that is all.
+No reactions except itching on the back of my arms.
+That is all.
 I do all 7 sites."

 7 / 10